Georgios Donis

-Georgios Donis (Γεώργιος Δώνης; born 22 October 1969) is a Greek former professional footballer who played as a midfielder and currently the manager of Saudi Pro League club Al-Khaleej.
-He was the first ever Greek to play in the English Premier League.
-In England, he was also known as George Donis.
+Georgios Donis (Γεώργιος Δώνης; born 22 October 1969), also known as George Donis, is a Greek-German football manager and former player who is the head coach of the Saudi Arabia national team.
+He played as a midfielder, and was the first ever Greek to play in the Premier League.

 Early years

 Donis was born and raised in Frankfurt, West Germany until he was six years old and the family moved back to their native Greece.
 His parents had lived in Frankfurt for "many years" and he still has family ties there.

 Club career

 Donis started his senior career with PAS Giannina in 1990, and after one successful year he moved to Panathinaikos.
-The fans of Panathinaikos, known for their love for nicknames, named him the Train for his remarkable acceleration.
+The supporters of the team named him the Train for his remarkable acceleration.

 On 5 June 1996, after helping the Greek club reach the UEFA Champions League semi-finals against Ajax, Donis moved to Blackburn Rovers on a free transfer, making use of the then recent Bosman ruling signing for 1.1 billion drachmas, a record amount for Greek players at the time.
 He had an erratic season with Blackburn, scoring against Everton and Coventry City.

-He returned home to play for AEK Athens, before returning to England, playing for Sheffield United and Huddersfield Town where he ended his career.
+On 12 December 1997 Donis returned to Greece and signed for AEK Athens.
+During his spell at the club, he did not manage to achieve his past performances.
+Furthermore, he came in collision with both managers, Dumitru Dumitriu and Dragoslav Stepanović.
+On 23 March 1999 following his release from AEK, he returned to England, and signed for Sheffield United until the end of the season.
+Afterwards, he played for Huddersfield Town, where he ended his career in 2000.